What is active wetting?: Active wetting

 In the examples above, wetting phenomena are studied for active matter characterized by self-propelling constituents and/or active stresses that do not proliferate on the considered timescale.
 However, proliferation has to be taken into account when investigating the growth of bacterial colonies and biofilms on solid (or liquid) substrates.
-There, the production of wetting agents (biosurfactants) by bacteria is intensively discussed for some time already \cite{MaMa1993crm,BeCL2000ap,VBDF2008tm,ARKW2009pnasusa,FPBV2012sm,TrJT2018sm,KAHH2020pre}, while the role of wetting and adhesion properties, e.g., in osmotic biofilm spreading \cite{SAWV2012pnasusa,SrKM2019e}, became only recently a point of interest \cite{YNSW2017nc,TJLT2017prl}.
+There, the production of wetting agents (biosurfactants) by bacteria is intensively discussed for some time already \cite{MaMa1993crm,BeCL2000ap,VBDF2008tm,ARKW2009pnasusa,KAHH2020pre}, see e.g., the resulting front instabilities of the biofilm spreading front in \cite{FPBV2012sm,TrJT2018sm}.
+In contrast, the role of wetting and adhesion properties, e.g., in osmotic biofilm spreading \cite{SAWV2012pnasusa,SrKM2019e} (Fig.~\ref{fig:sketch-active}~(g)), became more recently a point of interest \cite{YNSW2017nc,TJLT2017prl}.
 The above discussed observations for cell aggregate spreading are paralleled by similar phenomena studied for biofilms.
 So does a transition from continuous to arrested biofilm spreading occur when decreasing the biofilm wettability on a rigid substrate \cite{TJLT2017prl}.
-Furthermore, also for biofilms the substrate softness is an effective control parameter \cite{CRAP2020e,AHG2022pn,PiJT2025sm,FaWP2025ab}.
+Furthermore, also for biofilms the substrate softness is an effective control parameter \cite{CRAP2020e,AHGC2022pn,PiJT2025sm,FaWP2025ab}.
 Note that also the onset of sliding motion of a drop of bacterial suspension on an incline is promoted by bacterial motility \cite{HTCD2017pnasusab}, i.e., active depinning may be considered in analogy to its passive counterpart \cite{BKHT2011pre}.